elian-cheng/elian-cheng/README.md

 ### ✍️ About Me:

 I'm React Front-End developer with experience in creating SPA using React, Redux.
 Fluent speaker of English, Chinese and Ukrainian.
-I can easily work alone or in a team, even organise the team work myself (I was a team leader in our RS School final project [RS Clone](https://github.com/elian-cheng/rs-clone)).
+I can easily work alone or in a team, even organise the team's work myself (I was a team leader in our RS School final project [RS Clone](https://github.com/elian-cheng/rs-clone)).
 I'm constantly learning new technologies and improving my skills.

 - 💻 In love with beautiful modern websites and JS projects development.
 - 💡  I’m looking for a job now as a Junior Front-End Developer (React TS).